islomar/tcr-workshop/README.md

     - Use a plugin on your favourite IDE.
 For example, in IntelliJ you have "Limited WIP": https://github.com/dkandalov/limited-wip
 * Option 2:
     - A more agnostic solution: use the scripts included under the folder `/scripts` of this repo (or create your own).
-    - You need to install `inotifywait`
+    - You need to install `inotifywait` or something similar
         - E.g. in Ubuntu run `sudo apt-get install inotify-tools`
+        - On Mac OS X: https://superuser.com/questions/371354/inotifywait-alternative-command-for-mac
     - Run `./watch.sh`